M.A. in History

 Why Study Graduate History at Duquesne University?

-Our Graduate History Program is well-suited for graduate students who wish to pursue a Ph.D., secondary school teachers interested in increasing their content knowledge, and individuals who want to work in non-profits, government, or buisness.
+Our graduate History program is well-suited for avanced students who wish to pursue a Ph.D., secondary school teachers interested in increasing their content knowledge, and individuals who want to work in non-profits, government, or buisness.

 The Department of History has exciting opportunities for graduate students.
 We have hired five new faculty since 2013, implemented a revised curriculum in 2016, and have developed new research and networking opportunities for students.
 We also expanded our financial assistance with new tuition awards and scholarships, graduate assistantships, and conference and research funding.